- SAP has proposed that HANA and S/4HANA has a simplified data model.

-ECC’s hardware, not the data model of ECC versus S/4HANA is what is attributed to reconciliation speed changes.
+ECC’s hardware, not the data model of ECC versus S/4HANA, is what is attributed to reconciliation speed changes.
 But secondly, two financial vendors are unaware of the batch problems in their systems that SAP has attributed to ECC.

-Here are some important things to consider when interpreting the message of reconciliation and period closing as described by SAP:
+Here are some important things to consider when interpreting the message of reconciliation and period closing, as described by SAP:

 - It should be remembered quarterly closing is only a small portion of the activities performed within FI/CO.

-The information provided by SAP on this topic is convoluted, and once broken down into its constituent pieces it does not add up.
+The information provided by SAP on this topic is convoluted, and once broken down into its constituent pieces, it does not add up.
 Jens Kruger of SAP is commingling several different topics to make a case for S/4HANA Simple Finance, but the items that he attributes to HANA are not related to what he calls out.
 All of this is part of the attempt to fit into the SAP Run Simple marketing program.
 However, SAP Run Simple has little to do with reality.
 SAP Run Simple is nothing more than a marketing construct.

-There is also appears to be the exaggeration on the part of SAP as to the impact of quarterly closes.
+There is also appears to be an exaggeration on the part of SAP as to the impact of quarterly closes.
 This is not the first time I have seen this type of proposal from SAP.
 SAP also uses the example of long run times for MRP used to justify Simple Logistics.
 Why these issues have not been brought up more on articles on S/4HANA is a concern.
-However, I suppose that gives me the opportunity to provide some very good value to my readers and my clients.
+However, I suppose that allows me to provide some outstanding value to my readers and my clients.
 But it brings up a lot of issues regarding either the knowledge level or the independence of many of the media outlets that carry stories and are supposed to analyze SAP.
-For software buyers, if you have a consulting company that is proposing to you that the SAP S/4HANA data model is simplified, that would bear explanation on their part as to why that is.
+For software buyers, if you have a consulting company that is proposing to you that the SAP S/4HANA data model is simplified, that would bear an explanation on their part as to why that is.
 If they are just blindly agreeing with SAP on everything, then they will be limited in how much they can help you.

 My recommendation is that the time required for reconciliation and quarterly closes be benchmarked in the client’s current ECC system to determine whether or not this is an issue.
 Statements about the reconciliation and quarterly close time should not be looked at in a separate matter but checked against what other software vendors in the area have to say on the topic.